danalenvargas/machine-learning-exercises/README.md

-# Exercises for Coursera's Machine Learning Course
+# Exercises from Coursera's Machine Learning Course

 These are my solutions to the exercises from [Coursera's Machine Learning Course][1], taught by Andrew Ng from Stanford University